 Since the show, the brand partnered with CVS to put their product on shelves in over 4,000 locations nationwide as well as on Amazon.
 It’s helped push their annual sales revenue to around $2 million.

 Husband-and-wife team Steven Sashen and Lena Phoenix appeared on “Shark Tank” during season four, pitching their running shoes that simulate running barefoot.
-O’Leary made them an offer of $400,000 for 50 percent equity, but the couple turned it down.
+O’Leary made them an offer of $400,000 for 50% equity, but the couple turned it down.

-Jeff Cohen appeared on the first season of “Shark Tank,” asking for $500,000 for 5 percent of Voyage-Air Guitars, which makes guitars that fold in half for easier transportation.
-The sharks offered $500,000 for a 51 percent stake in the company, which Cohen declined.
+Jeff Cohen appeared on the first season of “Shark Tank,” asking for $500,000 for 5% of Voyage-Air Guitars, which makes guitars that fold in half for easier transportation.
+The sharks offered $500,000 for a 51% stake in the company, which Cohen declined.

 Cohen returned for a taping in Season 3, which eventually led to a finalized deal in Season 4.
 And today, the business is still in play, with a variety of guitars and accessories for sale.
-Its estimated to be worth anywhere from $12 to $15 million.
+As of July 2022, the company is bringing in $1 million in annual revenue.

 More From GOBankingRates